-Even though it is unlikely that you heard about that earthquake – unless you live in Alaska – I am OK and yes, I have a new OOTD for you at the end of this post.
+Even though it is unlikely that you heard about this earthquake – unless you live in Alaska – I am OK and yes, I have a new OOTD for you at the end of this post.

 In the night from Saturday to Sunday, I woke up at 1:30 am.
 I felt three waves of an earthquake shaking the house.
 It sounded like you twist a wooden box.
-Well, Alaska houses are from wood.
+Well, Alaska houses are made from wood.
 I turned around thinking “it’s not even a four pointer.”
 A minute later or so, the house shook again and three waves went thru accompanied by the noise.
 It was a weaker earthquake than the one before.
 Then later at night, I woke up from another much weaker quake around 3:40 am or so.

 Ever since I had experienced the 7.9 earthquake on the Denali Fault in 2002, earthquakes feeling less than a magnitude of 4 don’t get me under the table.
 This year, I already felt four earthquakes.
 The other one occurred when I was at work.